9dots/devBots/color_sensor.md

 2. Specifications: If a monster is less than 24 inches away, robot should back away.
 Else if it senses the red tape, robot should move forward.
 Else, robot should spin in circle until it detects an object.

 ####Justify
-Ask students to walk you through their full attack function and explain each the importance of each value and condition.
+Have students walk you through their code and explain the importance of each value and condition.